appy385/flask-sample/README.md

 If you have done everything right then within 5–10 mins the status of certificate will be changed to **issued**.

-### Apply our newly created SSL Certificate to Application Load Balancer.
+### Apply the newly created SSL Certificate to Application Load Balancer.

 In order to make HTTPS request we need to add this SSL certificate to the load balancer.